-Overall FH rate of 2.2% for the first quarter of 2022/23 did not meet the target of < 1.6%.
-However due to increase in the organizational focus on reduction of worsening pressure ulcers, the percentage has gone down to 2.2% in the first quarter of 2022/23 compared to Q1 2021/22 (2.4%).
+Overall FH rate of 2.1% for the first three quarters of 2022/23 did not meet the target of < 1.6%.
+However due to increase in the organizational focus on reduction of worsening pressure ulcers, a downward trend is observed in 2022/23.
 Additionally for the past 2 fiscal years, the percentages have held steady.
-It is noted that New West and South Surrey/White Rock are performing better than target with rates under 1.6%.
+It is noted that Agassiz-Harrison, Burnaby, Hope and South Surrey/White Rock are performing better than target with rates under 1.6%.